 Kotor is without a doubt one of the most interesting destinations in the Balkans.
 The ancient Old Town with its cozy alleys and squares is encircled by sturdy, well-preserved stone walls.
 The history of Kotor dates back all the way to the Roman empire.
-To underline its rich history, the Old town has been inscribed on UNESCO’s world heritage list.
+To underline its rich history, the Old town has been inscribed on the world heritage list of UNESCO.

 The surrounding mountains and the fortress overlooking the town provide a wonderful contrast to the picturesque scenery of the Old Town.

 Today, just like Dubrovnik in Croatia, Kotor is an increasingly popular destination for cruise liners bringing large crowds to the town momentarily.
-While this showcases Kotor’s popularity as a holiday destination, the narrow allies and tiny squares may feel rather congested at times.
+While this showcases the popularity of Kotor as a holiday destination, the narrow allies and tiny squares may feel rather congested at times.

 Where to stay

-The Old Town is an obvious choice for accommodation, as it contains most of the town’s attractions and other interesting places.
+The Old Town is an obvious choice for accommodation, as it contains most of the attractions and other interesting places of the town.

 If you want to stay outside the Old Town, the Dobrota area towards the north with its beach promenade and restaurants, is more comfortable than the other side of the bay.